Find Affordable College Courses

 Waltham, MA

-Out of the 15 schools in the New England Region that were part of this year’s ranking, Brandeis University landed the # 3 spot on the list.
-Located in the city of Waltham, Brandeis is a private not-for-profit school with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Brandeis University.
+The school came in at #3 on this year’s Best Value Classical Languages & Literature Schools in the New England Region list.
+Located in the small city of Waltham, Brandeis is a private not-for-profit school with a moderately-sized student population.

 Brandeis excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Classical Languages & Literature Schools in the New England Region list.